The Man With the Key Is Not Here

 Karin Malmstrom & Nancy Nash

-An addition to our Heritage Glossary, parts of The Man With the Key previously appeared in China Heritage Quarterly.
-The typographical style of the original has been retained.
+Apart from featuring here in Watching China Watching, The Man With the Key also appears in our Heritage Glossary.
+Parts of this work were previously reprinted in China Heritage Quarterly.
+The typographical style of the original — including Simplified Chinese Characters — has been retained.
 The artwork of the original was not available in the reprint edition of the booklet reproduced below.
+I have added a selection of Chinese characters, in various styles, as illustrative material.

 Sixteen Enlightening Chapters (click on a title to go to the relevant chapter)